Category Archives: 2022 Films

 She Said tones down too considerably when it never shows Trump, Weinstein, or the pivotal actress Rose McGowan.
 Only their voices and the back of Weinstein’s head are used.

 This sparks a peculiar feeling and a watered-down approach.
-It’s unclear why real video footage or actors to play these roles couldn’t or wouldn’t be used but it elicits a weird feeling.
+It’s unclear why real video footage or actors couldn’t or wouldn’t be used, but it gives off a weird vibe.

 Ouch!

-Based on the vitality of the real-life events that She Said (2022) is created from I expected something much more than I was served.
+Based on the vitality of the real-life events that She Said (2022) was created from, I expected something much more than I was served.
 It’s like trying for a grand slam home run and instead flying out to the shallow center field.

 All Quiet on the Western Front-2022